sleepy365/trade_review/README.md

 # trade_review
 Script that pulls trade confirmations from IBKR, stores them and analyses them.
-I started this project for better trade recording for personal wealth management and to resolve the limitations of the IBKR GUI.
+I started this project for personal wealth management and to resolve the limitations of the IBKR GUI.
 It achieves the following:
 1. Queries trade confirmations from IBKR which get sent to my gmail
 2. Stores trade confirmations into a trade database which can be accessed, and backed up.
 3. Portfolio analysis for exposure management, position management, open position PL, scalp PL breakdowns, and trades by ticker